-I became a beekeeper in my late 40's.
-I was moved by the sudden death of two inspiring female artists in Hastings; Angie Biltcliffe-Beekeeper and Selina De Girolamo.
+I became a beekeeper in my 50's, which like most young at heart, can't believe.
+Twelve years ago I was moved by the sudden death of two inspiring female artists in Hastings; Angie Biltcliffe-Beekeeper and Selina De Girolamo.
 I was transitioning into my 50’s, and have always been fascinated with the cycles of life and death and wanted to continue working through natures seasons and patterns.
 Coming to the end of my own fertility, I felt so in awe of a queen bees’ capability to lay 2000 honeybee eggs a day, with every bee working in unity.
 The collective identity of the hive being female.

 I had been an environmental therapeutic educator for 12 years working with disadvantaged children and young people.
 Learning about bees was a natural progression and an extension of my work.

 Seven years ago, I was working at the time in Hackney Wick, London, in a little woodland with a great group of tough inner-city teenagers.
 We got talking to a beekeeper at adjacent community garden.
 The beekeeper was a quiet man, so incredibly quiet and we all hung on his every honeyed word.
 He talked about bees with such value and respect.

 Value and respect are almost a mantra for me and are at the heart of my beekeeping and educational projects.
 The aim also is that the wonderful Bee Potions I make and sell harness the properties from our hives and are also made with value and respect.